ayushsingh82/Morph.Share/README.md

-# Friend.Share 🤝💰
+# Morph.Share 🤝💰

 **Smart group payments & events with DeFi simplicity, AI-driven automation, and social coordination**

-Friend.Share is a revolutionary dApp that combines blockchain technology, artificial intelligence, and social features to make group payments and event management seamless and enjoyable.
+Morph.Share is a revolutionary dApp that combines blockchain technology, artificial intelligence, and social features to make group payments and event management seamless and enjoyable.

 ## 🌟 Features